 SpaceX will launch its first 60 satellites to deliver internet from space

 (CNN) — SpaceX wants to beam cheap broadband internet all over the planet.
-It’s about to take a big step toward making that a reality.
+It’s gearing up for the first crucial step toward making that a reality.

-Elon Musk’s rocket company will try to deliver a batch of 60 satellites into low-Earth orbit on Wednesday, the first for a megaconstellation of satellites that SpaceX is calling Starlink.
-Liftoff is scheduled for 10:30 pm ET from Cape Canaveral, Florida.
+Elon Musk’s rocket company will try to deliver a batch of 60 satellites into low-Earth orbit, the first for a megaconstellation of satellites that SpaceX is calling Starlink.
+The launch could happen sometime next week.

+It was scheduled to take off Wednesday night, but rough winds in the upper atmosphere caused a one-day delay.
+And SpaceX said in a Thursday tweet that it would wait another week so the company can “update satellite software and triple-check everything again.”

-The launch is a small part of what SpaceX ultimately wants to be a much grander project: a group of potentially thousands of satellites swirling over Earth that the company says could eventually make available low-cost internet for a significant portion of the world’s population that isn’t yet online.
+The upcoming mission is a small part of what SpaceX ultimately wants to be a much grander project: a group of potentially thousands of satellites swirling over Earth that the company says could eventually make available low-cost internet for a significant portion of the world’s population that isn’t yet online.

 The project is still in its early days.
 Musk told reporters during a conference call Wednesday that the satellites in the first batch will be virtually identical to the mass production version.
 The only feature they lack is the ability to communicate with each other while in orbit.

-“There is a lot of new technology here, so it’s possible that some of these satellites may not work,” Musk said.
+“There is a lot of new technology here, so it’s possible that some of these satellites may not work,” Musk said, adding that there is a “small possibility” that none will work.

 SpaceX will need another six missions, he said, before Starlink can provide consistent internet coverage for small parts of the world.
 It will take 12 launches before the company can provide coverage for a significant portion of the world’s population, according to Musk.